dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T798: Everyone deserves a chance for redemption.
+### T798: Everyone deserves a chance at redemption.

 |Support|
 |---|